-Find Resources For Your School
+See Wellness Resources at Your School

 Be Well 365 will ensure that students have the necessary skills to:

-At MCPS, we are committed to the academic success and to the physical, social and psychological well-being of every one of our students.
+MCPS is committed to the academic success and to the physical, social and psychological well-being of every one of our students.
 Student learning is our purpose, and we know that students perform better academically when they are healthy in body, mind and spirit.
 The two go hand in hand to produce young people who are successful in school and in life.

 See Evidence of Learning